Changing, renewing or ending a tenancy

 Vacating a property

-When tenants decide to leave public housing they should give the FACS Housing 21 days notice in writing, or 14 days notice in writing if the tenant is on a fixed term Tenancy Agreement.
+When tenants decide to leave public housing they should give the DCJ Housing 21 days notice in writing, or 14 days notice in writing if the tenant is on a fixed term Tenancy Agreement.

 For more information please see the Ending a Tenancy Policy.